BolvicBolvicovic/bluebeam/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-bluebeam is a web extension for auditing websites in one click based on your criterias.
+bluebeam: AI-powered web audits in one click, customized to your criteria.

 ### Built With